daniel-k/HermitCore/README.md

 between the HermitCore application and its proxy.
 The connection to the system monitor used automatically `HERMIT_PORT+1`, i.e., the default port is 18767.

-The following example starts the stream benchmark in a virtual machine, which has 4 cores and 6GB memory.
+The following command starts the stream benchmark in a virtual machine, which has 4 cores and 6GB memory.

 ```bash